bwcompton/EcoAssess/inst/aboutMassachusetts.md

 - select one of the four choices of basemap: *Simple map* - a plain map of roads and place names (best for display with layers),
   *Open Street Map* - a crowdsourced map with more detail, *Topo* - USGS topographic maps, or *Imagery* - aerial orthophotos from USGS
-- turn on Massachusetts county and town boundaries
+- turn on Massachusetts county and town boundaries to help with navigation
-- turn on MassGIS permanently-protected open space (open space won't show until you've zoomed in far enough)
+- turn on MassGIS permanently-protected open space so you can see what's already protected (open space won't show until you've zoomed in far enough)
-- turn on MassGIS parcel boundaries (these won't show until you've zoomed in far enough; closer than for protected open space)
+- turn on MassGIS parcel boundaries so you can tell where parcels fall (these won't show until you've zoomed in far enough; closer than for protected open space)
 - upload a polygon shapefile to use as an additional basemap of, for instance, parcels or protected land.
 This shapefile can't be huge---not more than parcels for a town or protected land for a county.
 - toggle display to use your full screen